Emergency Food Supplies & Food Storage: An Overview

 Even though you're making an effort not to match a similar sort of long-term period of freeze-dried food (20-30 year shelf life) or the long-term period of eatability of MREs (5-8 year shelf life), you need to be brilliant about picking food items and goods that will last you long in times of an emergency.
 On that note, avoid goods and products that can't last for at least a year.

-You should choose items and goods with durable packaging (i.e., can, box, etc.) instead of buying food in plastic wrappers.
+You should choose items and goods with durable packaging (i.e., cans, boxes, etc.) instead of buying food in plastic wrappers.
 This is also why limiting frozen or chill-preserving food is a smart move.
 But that is not all.
 Doing so may also be advantageous in case of a power cut-off.

 You won't be guaranteed access to basic cooking utilities and essentials during emergencies.
 As such, storing food items and goods that are very easy to prepare and cook is vital.
 With this, you may store food that can be eaten as-is, food requiring only reheating or rehydrating, or food that is easy to mix and match with other ingredients.

 Of course, in an emergency, not everything needs to be "healthy."
-This is because emergency food is stored not for its nutritional value but to have something to eat for as long as the disaster lasts.
-Still, storing healthy food (if you can) should be one of the priorities.
+Emergency food is stored not for its nutritional value but to have something to eat for as long as the disaster lasts.
+Still, storing healthy food (if possible) should be a priority.
 Mental or emotional comforts are valuable in a crisis; you don't want to make things worse by trying to live off junk food.

 An emergency is a better opportunity to be picky, but avoiding food sources your family generally hates (or doesn't eat) is also a good idea.
-Moreover, you may also want to avoid food that is not allowed in your religion or concerning a family member with a dietary problem such as lactose or gluten.
+Moreover, you may want to avoid food that is not allowed in your religion or that concerns a family member with a dietary problem, such as lactose or gluten.

 25 Best Survival Food With Long Shelf Life